J-McGurn/Cruise-Price-Tracking-WebApp/README.md

 ## Disclaimer
 - Data is provided for informational purposes only.
 - This project is provided for **educational and personal use only**.
-- This app currently only tracks **P&O Cruises** for personal reasons.
+- This app currently only tracks **P&O Cruises** and **Princess Cruises** for personal reasons.
-- This project is **not affiliated with or endorsed** by P&O Cruises or any other cruise company.
+- This project is **not affiliated with or endorsed** by P&O Cruises, Princess Cruises or any other cruise company.
-- Users should **always check the official P&O Cruises website** before making any booking or travel decisions.
+- Users should **always check the official Cruise website** before making any booking or travel decisions.